Skip to main content

 At milestone approval and final delivery, save a clean evidence bundle.
 If the platform offers export options, use them.
 If not, assemble the record yourself and store it the same way every time.

-Store those items together and label the folder so you can find it quickly: [Client][Project][Milestone]_[YYYY-MM-DD]_approval-record.
+Store those items together and label the folder so you can find it quickly.
+Use a consistent approval-record name that includes the client, project, milestone, and approval date.
 When you send a change order or invoice, attach or reference that package.
-A short note is enough: "Attached is the approval record for [Milestone], including reviewer comments and approval captured on [Date]."
+A short note is enough: "Attached is the approval record for this milestone, including reviewer comments and the captured approval date."

 That closeout habit matters because it turns review history into evidence you can actually use, instead of a trail you hope you can reconstruct later.